ios-xr/xrd-eks/README.md

 #### Tooling

-The `publish-s3-bucket` script requires the `aws` CLI tool to be installed.
+The `publish-s3-bucket` and `publish-ecr` scripts require the `aws` CLI tool to be installed.

+The `publish-ecr` script also requires one of `skopeo`, `docker`, or `podman` to be installed to upload images to the ECR repo.

-In addition to the `aws` CLI, it can be helpful to have `helm` and `kubectl` installed to interact with the cluster, and either `docker` or `skopeo` to upload images to the ECR repo.
+In addition to these requirements, it can be helpful to have `helm` and `kubectl` installed to interact with the cluster once it's up and running.

-The tools must be setup correctly, including setting the AWS context.
+The tools must be set up correctly, including setting the AWS context.

 ### First application launch